johanness/johanness.github.io/api_caching_slides/brainstorm.md

 * Try: Have a dedicated endpoint to varnish instead of sending the whole traffic through
  * better monitoring
  * slightly more implementation overhead
+* When building a new API call you have varnish in your toolset